8 Things to Do in Peschiera del Garda (2025 Update)

 Many people choose Peschiera del Garda as their base for visiting Gardaland, one of Italy’s largest and most popular amusement parks.

-The amusement park consistently ranks among the best in all of Europe, with dozens of rides, including several roller coasters and water slides and other water features perfect for a hot summer day.
+Personally, I’m not an amusement park person so I’ve never been, but if you are a fan you can’t miss it, as this amusement park consistently ranks among the best in all of Europe.
+There are dozens of rides, including several roller coasters, plus water slides and other water features perfect for a hot summer day.

 Join a self-guided scooter tour.